 BOOKS WE LOVE

-Every month or so, I will share thoughts about what my children and I are reading, and indulging in my ultimate fantasy job (well, other than being a florist or a costume designer): a book reviewer with no editorial boundaries!
+Whenever I can (which is less often than I'd like), I will share thoughts about what my children and I are reading, and indulge in my ultimate fantasy job (well, other than being a florist or a costume designer): a book reviewer with no editorial boundaries!
 I will talk about new releases but also old favourites, such as those you see here: beloved, battered and by no means a complete selection.

 WHAT I'M READING